Jake-Eshelman-Portfolio/Chat_GPT_Data_Scraping/README.md

 Ongoing Work:
 1. Addressing problems with hallucination or adding secondary validation to information
-2. Expand the script to enable handling over larger number of outputs.
+2. Expand the script to enable handling larger number of outputs.
 Currently successful up to 10 contacts generated per prompt but ocassionally fails with larger generations.

 ## Prerequisites
 - openai==0.10.2: For interacting with the OpenAI API.
 Install using `pip install openai`.